 You are currently viewing Who Put the Fruits onto the Garments?

 Nowadays, fruit print clothing are a Do.
 On average, every person has at least one item in their closet with this pattern.
 Read about the history when this delicious food conquered the fabrics.
+Learn the answers to the following questions: When did fruit prints become fashionable; Can you wear a citrus pattern over 50; how to wear fruit prints over 50; Are fruit prints a new trend; Are lemon prints in style; and know the designers who had collections with fruits, and get inspired by fruit print outfit ideas.

 Disclosure: This post has affiliate links.

 On kimonos with landscapes or other motifs occasionally, fruits and vegetable were within the picture.
-More on the history of kimonos.

 18th to 20th Century

 In the 18th Century, waistcoats were embroidered with berries.
 A century later, the paisley print came via Great Britain from India to the Old World and was a favorite among the Rich and Aristocrats.
-Obviously, the food inspired motives like the strawberries on the dress below were in fashion for girls in the late 19th century.
+Obviously, the food-inspired motives like the strawberries on the dress below were in fashion for girls in the late 19th century.

 girl in sari with berry pattern